What Happens Once My Application Is Completed

 Product expiry dates are set on authorisations to allow authorisation for storage or use to continue beyond the expiry date for the sale of the product.
 Consequently, different expiry dates will be set on most authorisations to reflect the expiry dates for sale and storage or use.

 Standard authorisations will be issued with three expiry dates.
-The ‘authorisation end’/’permit end’ dates reflect the maximum duration and grace period specified in Regulation (EC) No 1107/2009.
-With the exception of provisional authorisations which cannot exceed 3 years (Article 30), permits for trial purposes (Article 54) and where changes/amendments have been made to existing authorisations ahead of the full Annex III assessment, the ‘authorisation end’/’permit end’ dates are as follows:
+The 'authorisation end' dates reflect the maximum duration and grace period specified in Regulation (EC) 1107.
+With the exception of permits for trial purposes (Article 54), EAMUs (Article 51) and where confirmatory data requirements have been set, the 'authorisation end' dates are as follows:

 - [Date (a) plus 6 months] for sale and distribution of existing stocks